Shark-ML/Shark/doc/sphinx_pages/rest_sources/faq/faq.rst

 various domains of machine learning and computational intelligence.

 Flexibility and speed are the main design criteria.
-We think that its flexibility and extensibility makes Shark stand out from other libraries.
+We think that its flexibility and extensibility make Shark stand out from other libraries.

 It is mostly self-contained and offers computational intelligence techniques such as single- and multi-objective evolutionary algorithms